 Hear from Pinkoski at the 2019 Last Lecture to find out more about human anatomy, mental health and rapping.

 Adam Pinkoski, ’16 BPE

 Adam is a sessional instructor in UAlberta’s Faculty of Kinesiology, Sport, and Recreation whose teaching focuses on introductory and cadaver human anatomy.
 He works full time as a research associate for Rehabtronics Inc. with a view to developing technology for individuals with stroke and spinal cord injury.
 During his time as a student at UAlberta, Pinkoski was co-founder and president of the Hide and Seek Club.

-The Last Lecture Series asks a speaker to answer one question in the form of a highly engaging public lecture: “If this were your last time to address a group of students, what would you say to them?”
-The Last Lecture is an opportunity for the broader U of A community to hear from either a favourite faculty member or a high-profile alumnus, and in turn for the lecturer to share their reflections beyond the bounds of syllabus in a fun, informal setting.
+The Last Lecture asks one of the most amazing educators on campus to answer one question: If this were your last time to address a group of students, what would you say to them?
+The Last Lecture is an opportunity for the broader UAlberta community to hear from a favourite faculty member.

 The concept of a “last lecture” became nationally recognized in 2007 with Dr. Randy Pausch, who gave his last lecture speech on Sept.
 18, 2007, at Carnegie Mellon University.